-Proper sterilization of packaging made with
+Proper sterilization of packaging made with Eastman Tritan[TM] copolyester MP100, MP150, and MP200

-Eastar[TM] copolyester 6763

 Medical devices must be free from bacteria to ensure patient safety and health.
-Sterilization, a rigorous process of eliminating these microorganisms, can subject the device-package combination to extreme temperatures, gases, radiation, and other elements that may alter the performance of certain materials.
+Sterilization, a rigorous process of eliminating these microorganisms, can subject the device package combination to extreme temperatures, gases, radiation, and other elements that may alter the performance of certain materials.
 Prior to designing a medical device package, packaging engineers should first consider the method by which the packaged product will be sterilized.
 Engineers, therefore, need to fully understand the effects of the chosen sterilization method on packaging materials.
-This technical tip contains guidelines for the proper method of ethylene oxide, gamma irradiation, and electron beam (e-beam) sterilization of copolyesters.
-These guidelines should be followed to optimize the performance of packaging made with EastarTM copolyester 6763.
+This technical tip contains guidelines for the proper method of ethylene oxide (EtO), gamma irradiation, and electron beam sterilization of copolyesters as these are the most common forms of sterilization used in the industry today.
+These guidelines should be followed to optimize the performance of packaging made with Eastman TritanTM copolyester MP100, MP150, and MP200.